Group Steering: Approaches Based on Power Moments: Numerical examples

 and the terminal one is specified as

 The system parameters $a(k), k = 0, \cdots, 3$ are i.i.d. samples drawn from the uniform distribution $U[0.5, 0.7]$.
-The states of the moment system, i.e., $\mathscr{X}(k)$ for $k = 0, 1, 2, 3$ are given in Figure \ref{fig4}.
 The controls of the moment system, i.e., $\mathscr{U}(k)$ for $k = 0, 1, 2, 3$ are given in Figure \ref{fig5}.
-The realized controls in Figure \ref{fig6} also show that the transition of the control inputs is smooth, even the specified terminal density is complicated.
+The realized controls are shown in Figure \ref{fig6}.

-In Example 3, we will simulate a steering problem in four steps which has not been treated in the previous papers.
-The initial density is chosen as a Gaussian distribution